Drainage Assessment Guidance

-To manage the flood risk and meet our responsibilities under the Flood and Water Management act 2010, we will be taking a practical approach for replacement dwellings and developments of two units or less providing certain criteria can be met.
+To manage the flood risk and meet our responsibilities under the Flood and Water Management Act 2010, we will be taking a practical approach for replacement dwellings and developments of two units or fewer providing certain criteria can be met.
 The final drainage detail can then be conditioned, if permission is granted.
 For developments larger than this, we will need to be satisfied that there is a realistic drainage solution and full testing and calculations will be more than likely required.

 Step One: Scale of Development